Swedeachu/SwimDragon/README.md

 [Click here](https://github.com/Swedeachu/SwimDragon/releases/download/Public-Release-1.0/SwimDragon.exe)
 # Credits
 NVIDIA, NvAPI, Swim Services, and a bunch of Hive Partners and Devs that helped me test.
+# Issues
+Only works for PC players that have RTX cards, sorry mobiles and budget gamers.
+This might false flag anti viruses since this is driver level software, just ignore it.
+If you still have issues with input delay then disable low latency mode in your global program settings in nvidia control pannel 3D settings.
+Debloat your PC as best you can.